ShikherVerma/Shikherverma.github.io/_posts/2017-10-25-Practical-Data-Structure-Guide.md

 As in the case of `Array` vs `ArrayList`, `EnumMap` vs `HashMap` we also have `EnumSet` vs `HashSet`.
 For example if you have a list of configuration keys you can represent the "selected" keys use an `EnumSet`.
 If order is important, similar to `LinkedHashMap`, here we have `LinkedHashSet` which preserves insertion order and `TreeSet` which keeps the elements sorted.

 *Trees*
 Your data would hardly ever be of the form of a `Tree` but one very frequent use case is that of nested comments.
 I naively implemented nested comments using an `ArrayList` once.
 As a result all operations on the data (adding, removing, editing a comment) because incredibly complex.
 For example, removing a comment would be simply removing the comment node from the tree data structure, but since it was stored in a `ArrayList` I had to iterate forward from the index of the comment to remove all its children too.
-The work that should have been abstracted away by the data structure was not being handled when the data structure was used.
+The work that should have been abstracted away by the data structure was now being handled when the data structure was used.
 Unfortunately java does not have a general tree implementation.

 *Stacks and Queues*
 To be honest I have never used a `Stack` during android development.
 However they are used in Android itself (for example the activity back stack).
 I did `Queue` use, once in a background `IntentService`, to buffer work requests. `Stack` and `Queue` have very rare use during android development.
 But there are still important to know just in case the use ever comes up.
 Have you every used these during development ?